shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You may spend 1 hour or more infusing an item you’re holding with a spell from your bonded schools.
 The spell costs double the amount of spell points it normally would.
 Make an ability check in your spellcasting ability.
 The DC equals the spell’s casted level times 2, plus 10, minus the number of hours you spend infusing it.
 On a success, the Spell Points are spent, and the item is infused with the spell.
 On a failure, the Spell Points are still spent, but the item is not infused with the spell.

 Once complete, the item can be activated to cast the infused spell.
 The infused spell is still bound by your Cast Range, Tether Range, and Spell Duration at the time of infusion, but its Cast Range and Tether Range use the item’s position instead of your position.
-You may instead choose to use a lower value for the Cast Range, Tether Range, and/or Spell Duration.
+You may instead choose to use a lower value for the Cast Range, Tether Range, and/or Spell Duration when you infuse it.
 The infused spell always uses the Bond Affinity option applied to it when it was infused.

 An infused item has a limited number of charges of a spell.
 It regains all charges at dawn each day.
 As you level up, the amount of charges you can infuse into an item also increases, as shown in the following table: